handsontable/handsontable/docs/content/guides/getting-started/saving-data.md

 ## Overview
 Persistent state storage is particularly useful when running multiple instances of Handsontable on one page as it allows data separation per each instance.

-## Saving changes using a callbacks
+## Saving changes using a callback

 To track changes made in your data grid, use Handsontable's [`afterChange`](@/api/hooks.md#afterchange) hook.